OpenSourceEconomics/ruspy/documentation/source/ruspy.test.rst

 Introductuion
 ------------
 This package contains tests for all the facets of the ruspy project.
 It is separated into several test modules, each of them having a different aspect to test.
+Especially because the replication test takes a long time and also tests the data reading and processing, it is recommended to choose wisely which test to run.
+On the other side, for all data based functions, the replication test is the right regression test is the right one to choose.

 Modules
 -------